MetPX/sarracenia/doc/sr3.1.rst

  sr3_watch -dr /data/web/public_data -s http://dd.weather.gc.ca/ -p bulletins/alphanumeric/SACN32_CWAO_123456 -pb amqp://broker.com --action start

-By default, sr_watch checks the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the base_dir and relative path of the source url to obtain the local file path).
+By default, sr_watch checks the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the baseDir and relative path of the source url to obtain the local file path).
 If the file changes, it calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and post_exchange 'sx_guest' (default post_exchange)